jordiqui/revolution/README.md

 ### Falcon Net

-Revolution can switch to an alternative neural network using the `FalconFile` option.
-To load the bundled `3.net` file, send:
+Wordfish can switch to an alternative neural network using the `FalconFile` option.
+If a `nn-c01dc0ffeede.nnue` file is present in the engine directory it will be embedded automatically; otherwise the engine falls back to the standard networks.
+To load the `nn-c01dc0ffeede.nnue` file when available, send:

 ```
-setoption name FalconFile value 3.net
+setoption name FalconFile value nn-c01dc0ffeede.nnue
 ```

 ## License

-Revolution is distributed under the **[GNU General Public License v3][gpl-link]** (GPLv3).
+Wordfish is distributed under the **[GNU General Public License v3][gpl-link]** (GPLv3).
 It integrates source code from:

 - [Stockfish](https://github.com/official-stockfish/Stockfish)

-Because Stockfish is GPLv3, any distribution of Revolution must also comply with GPLv3.
+Because Stockfish is GPLv3, any distribution of Wordfish must also comply with GPLv3.
 For a summary of your obligations under GPLv3 see <https://www.gnu.org/licenses/quick-guide-gplv3.html>.
 When redistributing, you must:
 1. Include the original license text (`COPYING.txt`)